 - You are a member of a user group associated with a device group containing a device that is covered by a contract that enables access.

-My patch privileges also indicates your current role in HPE Support Center: customer, authorized partner, or employee.
+Your current role in the HPE Support Center is also listed next to the Current Patch Access heading: customer, authorized partner, or employee.

 Click an operating system in the list to reach a search page specific to that operating system: